 \textbf{Classifier guidance} is proposed to condition a diffusion model on class labels with the help of a pretrained classifier~\cite{clf_ddpm}.
-Specifically, a classifier $f_\phi(c|\mathbf{x_t},t)$ is trained on noisy images at different noise scales, where $c$ is the class label.
-The gradients of the classifier are then used to guide the diffusion sampling process towards the class label $c$.
-Concretely, the classifier guidance performs sampling by updating the noise prediction $\epsilon_{\theta}(\mathbf{x_t}, \mathbf{t})$.
+Specifically, a classifier $f_\phi(c|\mathbf{x_t},t)$ is trained on noisy images to predict the class label $c$.
+The gradients of the classifier are used to guide the diffusion sampling process to generate an image of the prescribed class $c$.
+Concretely, the classifier guidance performs sampling by updating the noise prediction $\epsilon_{\theta}(\mathbf{x_t}, \mathbf{t})$ as follows: